 Restriction of free will

-There is effectively a reduction of free will anytime we place ourselves into a group.
+Any time we join a group, our free will is effectively reduced.
 This happens to all of us routinely throughout our lives and without harm, so long as we do it voluntarily.

 Examples are: